shichao-an/notes/docs/bd/ch2.md

 Instead of updating preexisting records, an immutable schema uses new records to represent changed information.
 An immutable schema thus can store multiple records for the same user.

-In the above figure, there are two location records for Tom (user ID #3), and because the data units are tied to particular times, they can both be true. <u>Tom’s current location involves a simple query on the data: look at all the locations, and pick the one with the most recent timestamp.</u> By keeping each field in a separate table, you only record the information that changed.
+In the above figure, there are two location records for Tom (user ID #3), and because the data units are tied to particular times, they can both be true. <u>Tom's current location involves a simple query on the data: look at all the locations, and pick the one with the most recent timestamp.</u> By keeping each field in a separate table, you only record the information that changed.
 This requires less space for storage and guarantees that each record is new information and is not simply carried over from the last record.

 A trade-off of the immutable approach is that it uses more storage than a mutable schema: